Karib0u/kernagent/README.md

 kernagent oneshot /path/to/binary.exe
 ```

 > Requires Docker and Git.
-The wrapper mounts your binary directory into the container and forwards `OPENAI_*` env vars / `.env` automatically.
+The wrapper mounts your binary directory into the container and forwards `OPENAI_*` env vars or anything inside `~/.config/kernagent/config.env` automatically.

 ### Windows Installation